 What is diabetes and how do I know if it’s affecting my dog or cat?
 What are the symptoms, testing, and treatment options available?
 Can this disease be cured?
-In the following article, I will discuss diabetes in dogs and cats as well the prognosis for our “fur babies” afflicted by this challenging but often times manageable disease.
+In the following article, I will discuss diabetes in dogs and cats as well the prognosis for our “fur babies” afflicted by this challenging but often times controllable disease.

 Diabetes Mellitus is a disease caused by dysfunction of the endocrine system of the body.
 Specifically, the pancreas which is responsible for creating Insulin, an important hormone that drives sugar into the cells of the body, fueling those cells to carry out their daily activities.
 While the exact cause of diabetes is not fully understood, it is thought that the body attacks its own pancreas, resulting in the destruction of the cells responsible for producing insulin.
 Factors including genetics, pancreatitis, obesity, or long term steroid use can increase the likelihood of your cat or dog becoming diabetic.

 Type I diabetes, also known as insulin-dependent, occurs when the pancreas cannot produce enough Insulin to meet the demands of the body.
 This is the most common form of diabetes in dogs and cats.
 Type II diabetes occurs when the pancreas makes some insulin but cannot secrete enough to meet demand or the tissues of the body have difficulty absorbing insulin into the cells.
 Type II diabetes can be found only in cats.

 What Are the Symptoms of Diabetes?